-Foundation Academy has clinched a third consecutive playoff berth after last week's 61-0 victory against Cornerstone Charter, and senior running back Jaquane Patterson and the Lions' stout defense have played big roles.
+Foundation Academy has clinched a third consecutive playoff berth after last week's 61-0 victory against Cornerstone Charter.

 WINTER GARDEN Jaquane Patterson, a senior running back for Foundation Academy, continues to make the case that he is not to be overlooked in the discussion of Central Florida’s top players.

 It is a case the Lions — as a team — are also hoping to make in Class 2A.

 Patterson has scored nine touchdowns for the Lions (3-3) already this fall, accounting for a whopping 54 points of offense.
 As a rusher, Patterson has averaged 9.6 yards per carry en route to 607 total yards on the ground and has put together three games with more than 100 yards rushing.

 Perhaps most importantly, Patterson has played his best in Foundation’s wins; all nine of his touchdowns have come in the Lions’ victories against Cornerstone Charter, St. Pete Catholic and Carrollwood Day.

 Adding to Patterson’s big numbers on offense has been a defense that seems to improve each week.